i The nature of the UAE insurance and reinsurance market

 - the agreement of the parties (i.e., the policy);

-- rules of commercial customs and practices (with specific or local customs and practices superseding general); and
+- rules of commercial customs and practices (with specific or local customs and practices superseding general practices); and

-- the Civil Code,18 insofar as it does not contradict the general principles of the commercial activity.
+- the Civil Code,19 insofar as it does not contradict the general principles of the commercial activity.

-However, the substantive provisions of insurance law are contained in the Civil Code19 and therefore, in practice, the insurance provisions of the Civil Code20 are applied by the UAE courts, despite the hierarchy of laws in the Commercial Code.
+However, the substantive provisions of insurance law are contained in the Civil Code20 and therefore, in practice, the insurance provisions of the Civil Code21 are generally given greater attention than the Commercial Code.

-Marine insurance law in the UAE is set out within the Maritime Code.21 It can be helpful to consider these provisions in the context of non-marine insurance in the event that the Civil Code and the other insurance laws do not address a particular issue.
+Marine insurance law in the UAE is set out in the Maritime Code.22 It can be helpful to consider these provisions in the context of non-marine insurance in the event that the Civil Code and the other insurance laws do not address a particular issue.

-Many policies written in the UAE are still written on or using London market wordings.
+Many policies written in the UAE still incorporate London market wordings.
 In the event that UAE law is completely silent on a point, it can be instructive to consider the relevant English law on the basis that it may represent commercial custom, although the extent to which a UAE court will be guided by English law is limited.

 ii Making the contract